Can You Dry Whites And Colors Together?

 Putting your white shirt in the tumble dryer could save you time and money if you’re in a hurry to get ready for something or don’t have enough hangers for all the laundry you’ve done.
 You should always check the tag on your shirt to see if there are any special instructions regarding washing or drying first, but generally speaking, it’s okay to put your white shirts in the tumble dryer.
 Just follow these tips to make sure they come out as fresh as possible:

-• Load your shirts gently into the tumble dryer so that they don’t get creased or wrinkled.
+• Load your shirts gently into the tumble dryer so they don’t get creased or wrinkled.

 • Tumble dry on a low heat setting if possible.

-• Remove the shirts from the dryer as soon as they appear to be completely dry.
-You can remove them even when they’re a little bit dry so that they don’t start to wrinkle.
+• Remove the shirts from the dryer as soon as they appear completely dry.
+You can remove them even when they’re a little bit dry so they don’t start to wrinkle.

 How Do You Dry White Clothes In The Dryer?

-Dry white clothes in the dryer separated from the colored clothes.
-However, white clothes can mix with colored ones that are colorfast.
+Dry white clothes separately from colored clothes in the dryer.
+However, white clothes can mix with colorfast colored ones.

 Drying white clothes in the dryer can be a little tricky.
-But with the proper steps, you can get your whites clean and bright—without worrying about them getting stained in the process.
+But with the proper steps, you can get your whites clean and bright without worrying about them getting stained.

-First of all, it’s best to wash your whites separately from other clothes.
-If you have to wash them together, make sure to check that other pieces aren’t shedding lint or dye before throwing them in the washing machine.
+First, it’s best to wash your whites separately from other clothes.
+If you must clean them together, ensure that different pieces aren’t shedding lint or dye before throwing them in the washing machine.

-When it comes time to dry your whites, start by running them through a regular cycle.
-Then take a look at how they’re doing—are they drying well?
+When it comes time to dry your whites, run them through a regular cycle.
+Then look at how they’re doing—are they drying well?
 If not, check for any lint or stains you need to remove.
-If the water is still wet when you take them out, you may need to run it through again.
+If the water is still wet when you remove it, you may need to run it through again.

 If there are any stains on your clothes, try using a spot treatment and letting that sit before tossing your clothes back into the dryer.